 There has been no official confirmation regarding the season resumption but the league’s governing body has suggested that the campaign could recommence by the second week of June.

 “As far as the resumption of sports activities is concerned, the date of 13 June for the resumption of the championship has been indicated … in accordance with medical protocols for the protection of players and all those involved,” A statement from the Serie A read.

 Serie A’s return in June will be welcome news for football fans who have starved of live football since March 2020.
-Live foootball streaming sites like Joker will be carrying all football games from this weekend onwards, with Bundesliga due to start this week and the Premier League, along with Serie A, also aiming for a June restart.
+Live foootball streaming sites will be carrying all football games from this weekend onwards, with Bundesliga due to start this week and the Premier League, along with Serie A, also aiming for a June restart.

 Meanwhile, the Serie A clubs have also urged the broadcasting rights holders to respect the pre-agreed deadlines on the contracts such that a constructive relationship can be maintained between them.

 The current season has been exciting to watch from the neutral point of view, given Juventus have not been able to distance themselves from Lazio in the race for the Scudetto.